github/docs/content/code-security/secret-scanning/introduction/about-secret-scanning.md

 For private repositories, {% data variables.product.prodname_secret_scanning %} is available if you have a {% data variables.product.prodname_GH_advanced_security %} (GHAS) license, providing additional scanning capabilities and custom patterns for detection.

-Below is a typical workflow:
+Below is a typical workflow that explains how {% data variables.product.prodname_secret_scanning %} works:

-* Detection of secrets: {% data variables.product.prodname_secret_scanning_caps %}automatically scans your repository's contents for sensitive data, such as API keys, passwords, tokens, and other secrets.
+* Detection of secrets: {% data variables.product.prodname_secret_scanning_caps %} automatically scans your repository's contents for sensitive data, such as API keys, passwords, tokens, and other secrets.
 It looks for patterns and heuristics that match known types of secrets.

 * Alerts and notifications: When a potential secret is detected, {% data variables.product.prodname_dotcom %} generates an alert and notifies the relevant repository administrators and users.
 This notification includes details about the detected secret, such as its location in the repository.

-TODO:
+For more information about alert types and alert details, see TODO: - link to "About alerts" article.

-* Review Alerts: When a secret is detected, review the alert details provided by GitHub.
+* Review Alerts: When a secret is detected, you'll need to review the alert details provided.

-* *Remediation: Take appropriate actions to remediate the exposure.
+* *Remediation: You then need take appropriate actions to remediate the exposure.
 This might include:
    * Rotating the affected credential to ensure it is no longer usable.
-   * Removing the secret from the repository's history (using tools like BFG Repo-Cleaner or GitHub's built-in features).
+   * Removing the secret from the repository's history (using tools like BFG Repo-Cleaner or {% data variables.product.prodname_dotcom %}'s built-in features).

-* Audit and Monitor: Regularly audit and monitor your repositories to ensure no other secrets are exposed.
+* Audit and monitor: It's good practice to regularly audit and monitor your repositories to ensure no other secrets are exposed.

 {% ifversion fpt or ghec %}